 More Recipes that Uses Pantry or Freezer Staples

-What are you making with your freezer and pantry staples?
+What are your thoughts on this butternut squash lentil soup?
 Leave me a comment below with your thoughts!

 - Heat the olive oil in a large soup pot over medium heat.
 Add the onion, garlic and ginger and cook until softened and fragrant, about 3 minutes.